Steven-Wright/springboard-capstone/README.md

   --url URL
  ```

  You can download all records since a specified data to a json file.
-Warning, this shouldn't be used to download the entire dataset as it loads everything into memory before writing it out as a json string
+Warning, this shouldn't be used to download the entire dataset as it loads everything into memory before writing it out as a json string.
+Day should be a date in iso format (i.e. 2022-04-23).

  ```
  usage: get_data.py since [-h] [--file FILE] [--url URL] day